Radosław Majdan

-Radosław Majdan (/pl/; born 10 May 1972) is a Polish former footballer who played as a goalkeeper.
+Radosław Majdan (/pl/; born 10 May 1972) is a Polish former professional footballer who played as a goalkeeper.

-Football career

-Club
+Club career

 Majdan was born in Szczecin and started at hometown club Pogoń.

 He moved on abroad playing for Göztepe Izmir, PAOK FC, Bursaspor and F.C.
 Ashdod.

 He came back to the then sporting powerhouse Wisła Kraków, before ending his career back at Pogoń and Polonia Warsaw.

-International
+International career

 In total, he played seven matches for the Poland national team.
 The first was on 26 January 2000 (notably he played against U.S. in the 2002 FIFA World Cup).

 Post-playing career

 Between 2006 and 2010 he was a member of the West Pomeranian Regional Assembly.
 He retired in May 2010, to become the sporting director of his last club Polonia Warsaw.

 He took part in numerous television game shows and contests on Polish television, and frequently featured in gossip and tabloid newspapers.

 He later went on to become a football pundit and commentator.